 If you have diabetes or another health problem that affects your circulation, however, your wounds likely require professional treatment.
 That’s because circulatory issues can damage your nerves.
+Diabetic wound care is essential to amputation prevention.
 If you injure yourself and don’t realize it, a wound may become infected, increasing the risk of tissue death or the need for amputation.

-What Kinds of Medical Conditions Benefit From Foot Wound Care?
+What Kinds of Medical Conditions Benefit From a Foot Wound Care Specialist?

 At Chesapeake Amputation Prevention Center, we use cutting-edge wound care techniques to treat foot ulcers in patients with health conditions that put them at risk for serious infection and amputation, including the following:

 - Poor circulation

 Even patients who don’t have one of these health issues can benefit from our wound-care services.
 If you step on an object like a nail or cut your foot while exercising or playing sports, it can be difficult to treat the wound, keep it clean, and bandage it effectively.
 In our wound care center, we will take steps to protect the injury while it heals.

 What Types of Foot Wounds Do You Treat?